I'm a 2023 Nixon Peabody Pro Bono Champion.Read more about our Pro Bono program

 I represent clients in complex commercial and business disputes across a variety of industries, including transportation, healthcare, and banking and financial services.
 I also represent and counsel clients involved in government investigations.
-My background includes researching and drafting dispositive motions for litigations in federal and state court, coordinating discovery review and responding to discovery requests, and preparing and conducting witness interviews; and advocating in court through oral arguments and cross-examining witnesses.
+My background includes researching and drafting dispositive motions for litigations in federal and state court; coordinating discovery review and responding to discovery requests; preparing and conducting witness interviews; and advocating in court through oral arguments and cross-examining witnesses.

-I maintain an active pro bono practice focused on immigration, criminal justice, and other human rights issues.
+I also maintain an active pro bono practice focused on immigration, criminal justice, civil rights, and other human rights issues.

 Before joining NP, I clerked for the Hon.
 Timothy J. Savage in the U.S. District Court for the Eastern District of Pennsylvania.
-I also worked as a litigator at another firm for two years.
-During law school, I interned in the Asia-Pacific Section of the United Nations Office of the High Commissioner for Human Rights, where I researched and drafted Secretary General Reports and petitions to states regarding their compliance with international human rights law.
+I also worked as a litigator at another firm.
+During law school, I interned in the Asia-Pacific Section of the United Nations Office of the High Commissioner for Human Rights, where I researched and drafted secretary general reports and petitions to states regarding their compliance with international human rights law.
 Additionally, I served as an executive editor of the Journal of Law and Social Change, as well as a member of my law school’s Moot Court Board and International Arbitration Moot Court Team.

 Sarah joined Nixon Peabody in October 2021.
 The representative work set forth below may reflect experience from prior firms.